Patterns of Nonlinear Opinion Formation on Networks: Opinion Dynamics Model

 \section{Opinion Dynamics Model}

-We study a nonlinear model of $N_a$ agents forming opinions about two options, which is an instance of the general multi-option model introduced in \cite{Bizyaeva2020,Franci2020}.
+We study a nonlinear model of $N_a$ homogeneous agents forming opinions about two options, a specialization of the general heterogeneous multi-agent, multi-option, model introduced in \cite{Bizyaeva2020,Franci2020}.
 The {\em opinion of each agent $i$} is captured by a real-valued variable $x_{i} \in \mathds{R}$.
 When $x_{i} = 0$ agent $i$ has a \textit{neutral opinion}, and when $x_{i} > 0$ ($< 0$) agent $i$ \textit{favors} option A (option B).
 A greater magnitude $|x_{i}|$ corresponds to a stronger commitment of agent $i$ to one of the options.
-We call an agent \textit{opinionated} when $|x_{i}| > \vartheta > 0$ for some threshold $\vartheta$, and \textit{unopinionated} otherwise.
+We define a threshold $\vartheta > 0$ to formalize what is meant by ``close''; the value of $\vartheta$ can be chosen for purposes of interpretation.
+We call an agent \textit{opinionated} when $|x_{i}| > \vartheta > 0$, and \textit{unopinionated} otherwise.